-FY2023 CoC Application Page 15 09/22/2023 ---
+I FY2023 CoC Application Page 15 09/27/2023

+1C-5e.
+Implemented Emergency Transfer Plan Policies and Procedures for Domestic Violence, Dating Violence, Sexual Assault, and Stalking Survivors.
+NOFO Section V.B.1.e.
 Describe in the field below how your CoC communicates to all individuals and families seeking or receiving CoC Program assistance: 1. whether your CoC has policies and procedures that include an emergency transfer plan; 2. the process for individuals and families to request an emergency transfer; and 3. the process your CoC uses to respond to individuals' and families' emergency transfer requests.

-AROUND EMERGENCY TRANSFER PLANS.
+1.THE CoC SERVICE STANDARDS COMMUNICATE A COMPREHENSIVE POLICY AROUND EMERGENCY TRANSFER PLANS.
 The Service Standards are publicly available on the CoC website, so anyone seeking or receiving CoC Program assistance has access.
-There are 2 separate policies, one for internal and one for external transfers.
+Policies have EMERGENCY TRANFER options for internal and external transfers.
 For internal transfers, programs are expected to take steps to immediately transfer the participant when possible.
 For external transfers, the participant has priority over all other applicants for housing assistance as long as they meet program-level eligibility criteria.
 Individuals and families qualify for an emergency transfer if they are a survivor of domestic violence, dating violence, sexual assault, or stalking, they request a transfer, and they either believe there is a threat of imminent harm, or they are a survivor of sexual assault which occurred on the premises.

 2.IN THE EVENT THAT AN INDIVIDUAL OR FAMILY DISCUSSES WANTING A TRANSFER FOR ANY REASON, CoC PROGRAM STAFF WILL ASSIST THE PARTICIPANT IN SUBMITTING A FORMAL EMERGENCY TRANSFER REQUEST.
 Individuals and families may submit a request for an emergency transfer directly to their housing provider at any time during their occupancy.
 Participants may seek an internal and external emergency transfer at the same time if a sage unit is not immediately available.
-The program must communicate with the CoC to inform them that the request has been made.
-COC PROGRAM STAFF RESPOND TO ALL TRANSFER REQUESTS MADE BY INDIVIDUALS AND FAMILIES.
-If a participant requests information on the emergency transfer process, program staff will provide them with the
+Programs communicate with the CoC to inform them that the request has been made.